-We’re excited to invite you to participate in one of the biggest dietary intake and physical activity data collection efforts in Canada: the HEALthy Eating and Supportive Environments (HEAL) study!
-HEAL is a study across the regional cohorts that make up the Canadian Partnership for Tomorrow’s Health (CanPath).
+We’re excited to invite you to participate in the biggest dietary intake and physical activity data collection effort in Canada: the HEALthy Eating and Supportive Environments (HEAL) study!
+HEAL is a study across the regions that make up the Canadian Partnership for Tomorrow’s Health (CanPath).
 HEAL will consider how features of where you live, such as the types of food outlets close to you and how walkable your neighbourhood is, can affect what you eat and your physical activities.

 Study progress